 It is at this point that I should make some reference to why the term community learning and development was finally adopted in Scotland.
 As I have implied, I was strongly against the dropping of the community education brand.
 It had taken 25 years post Alexander to build up our profile.
 It was a strong and respected brand and did what it said on the tin.
-It was within the third national Training Review, this time chaired by Fraser Patrick, that we had some discussion about the new term 'community learning'.
-I was a longstanding proponent of bringing together the community education and community development worlds and through PAULO had convinced the community development field to come under that NTO and not the one for social care.
+It was within the third national Training Review, this time chaired by Fraser Patrick, that we had some discussion about the new term 'community education and community development worlds and through PAULO had convinced the community development field to come under that NTO and not the one for social care.
 So as a result of horse trading with Fraser we agreed that we should use the term 'community learning and development', the term PAULO used, to forge together the broad coalition of community-based informal education professions - youth work, community work, adult education, development education - as a single employment sector for the UK.